prernaInkar43/Amazon-prime-/README.md

 We welcome your feedback and contributions to enhance this dashboard.
 If you have any ideas, suggestions, or bug reports, please feel free to create an issue or submit a pull request.

-📢 Let's Collaborate:
-If you're passionate about data analytics and visualization, we'd love to collaborate with you on this project.
-Feel free to reach out, and let's make this dashboard even more insightful!

 ![image](https://github.com/prernaInkar43/Amazon-prime-/assets/96662678/0f1614c3-9f4d-4f1c-ac51-da5ca70d8666)